 Admittedly, we haven't exactly graduated to the artisan coffee shop for our daily at-home brew.
 That said, we aren't above digging through the countless supermarket brands in search of the best possible cup of joe, and Kitchn's Danielle Centoni is making this search for the best grocery store blend that much easier.
 The food and recipe writer sampled 15 of the most readily available coffees found at supermarkets nationwide in order to identify the most top-notch brands.

-"We spotted this organic variety on the natural foods aisle.
-It was only available in whole bean, which we ground in a burr grinder," she explained.
+"We spotted the Green Mountain organic variety on the natural foods aisle.
+It was only available as a whole bean, which we ground in a burr grinder," she explained.
 "Surprisingly, the beans weren't very aromatic at all, but once brewed their flavor was deliciously complex.
 It was earthy with fruity-cherry notes and a hint of vegetal greenness.
 The coffee was smooth and not bitter, with a bit of balancing acidity.
 It was so well-balanced, in fact, that we would happily drink it black."